julian20yt/2016YouTubeTV/README.md

     Status: Done
     Next None;

-3. Browse/Channels - 25% Done
+3. Browse/Channels - 70% Done

-    Status: The Browse API (which is what channels use and the homepage and such) Next Steps: Work on getting the v7 formated json to work on v5.
+    Status: The Browse API (which is what channels use and the homepage and such), loads off a static json file but loads fine!
+    Next Steps: Work on getting the data from the youtubei browse api and converting it into that format.

 4a.
 Watch - 65% Done